Hydroxer/Moderation/README.md

 # Moderation
 Moderation.py is a free Moderation module for your discord bot. it is based as a Cog.
 Its easy and simple to use.
-You can change your staff Role ID in the Header, only Role ID you have pasted there will have permission to acess the module(which can be your Staff or Moderator Role).
+You can change your staff Role ID in the Header, only Role ID you have pasted there will have the permission to access to the module(which can be your Staff or Moderator Role).

 # Installation Guide